Join Me! Investigate Your Food

-Vani started FoodBabe.com in April 2011 to spread information about what is really in the American food supply.
+Vani Hari is a revolutionary food activist, a New York Times best selling author, and was named one of the “Most Influential People On The Internet” by Time Magazine in 2015.
+Hari started FoodBabe.com to spread information about what is really in the American food supply.
 She teaches people how to make the right purchasing decisions at the grocery store, how to live an organic lifestyle, and how to travel healthfully around the world.
-The success in her writing and investigative work can be seen in the way food companies react to her uncanny ability to find and expose the truth.
+The success of her writing and investigative work can be seen in the way food companies react to her uncanny ability to find and expose the truth.

 Hari has influenced how major food giants like Kraft, General Mills, Subway, Chipotle, Chick-fil-A, and Starbucks create their products, steering them towards more healthful policies.
 Hari’s activism has brought in worldwide attention as she has been profiled in The New York Times, The Atlantic, The Financial Times, Wall Street Journal, USA Today, and more.
 Hari has appeared on Good Morning America, CBS News, NBC News, Fox News, The Dr. Oz Show, The Doctors Show and CNN.
 She lives in North Carolina and is the founder of Truvani, a start-up offering real food without added chemicals, products without toxins and labels without lies.

 At the Democratic National Convention, protesting in front of the Secretary of Agriculture, Tom Vilsack.